 Action # Title Description Total Funds Contributing 2.1 English & Academic Language Services - EL Master Plan Continue to implement English Learner programs (i.e. Structured English Immersion, Dual Language One-Way and Dual Language Two-Way) based on site needs to support English language acquisition.
-Review and revise the EL Master plan through the lens of the California English Learner Roadmap, to ensure clarity and uniformity throughout the district in providing services for English Learners as well as to ensure compliance with current laws, regulations, and accountability. \$0.00 Yes 2.2 EL Monitoring Student Progress Continue to support, monitor, and evaluate the services for English Learners to ensure students acquire proficiency in English.
-Support staff will monitoring student achievement data to ensure that students are making adequate progress towards annual progress goals with language acquisition.
-Data monitoring to support student intervention and instructional practices. \$0.00 Yes
+Review and revise the EL Master plan through the lens of the California English Learner Roadmap, to ensure clarity and uniformity throughout the district in providing services for English Learners as well as to ensure compliance with current laws, regulations, and accountability. {Funding source can be found under 1.23 certificated staffing to support students in Dual Language program} \$0.00 Yes 2.2 EL Monitoring Student Progress Continue to support, monitor, and evaluate the services for English Learners to ensure students acquire proficiency in English.
+Support staff will monitoring student achievement data to ensure that students are making adequate progress towards annual progress goals with \$0.00 Yes